 Subcommittee on Student Petitions at regularly scheduled meetings.
 Petitions should be submitted well in advance of the scheduled meeting date.
 The student may appeal the outcome to the dean of the Graduate School.

-All parties to the grade appeal (student, instructor, program director, etc.) are to maintain strict confidentiality until the matter is resolved.
+All parties to the grade appeal (student, instructor, program director, dean) are to maintain strict confidentiality until the matter is resolved.